Give Us a Call Today

-Family Law Services in Ogden, Utah
+Family Law Attorneys in Ogden, Utah

-At Cragun Berube, P.C., we understand that family can be a source of great joy and great pain.
+At Farr Cragun & Berube, P.C., we understand that family can be a source of great joy and great pain.
 We have practiced family law for over 20 years, and we know the challenges that lie ahead of you.

 We work on cases regarding divorce, custody and parent-time, child support, alimony, asset division, modifications, paternity and parental rights terminations.
 We’re especially invested in providing child custody lawyer services, and we always work in the child’s best interests.
 Whether you need a divorce attorney or a child custody lawyer, we can help.